WahidX/Plasma-i3_DE/README.md

 for_window [class="plasmashell" window_type="notification"] border none, move right 700px, move down 450px
 no_focus [class="plasmashell" window_type="notification"]

+Or you can copy my i3 config with these patches.

 Killing the existing window that covers everything

 Now with my installation, there was a Plasma Desktop window that covered everything and had to be closed with $mod+Shift+q every time I logged in.
 To circumvent that, follow this tutorial.
-English Plasma installation

-If you're on an English installation of Plasma, add this line to your i3 config: for_window [title="Desktop — Plasma"] kill; floating enable; border none
+Add this line to your i3 config: for_window [title="Desktop — Plasma"] kill; floating enable; border none
-Non-English Plasma installation

-If you're not on an English installation, do this instead.
-This example is using the German Plasma installation.
-Find out the name of your Plasma desktop

-Directly after logging into your i3 environment, switch to a new workspace with $mod+2.Then enter the following in your terminal:

-$ wmctrl -l

-The output should contain the name of the plasma desktop window.

-...
-0x04400006  0 alex-mi Arbeitsfläche — Plasma
-...

-Set it in the i3 config

-Using this new-found information, add the following lines to your i3 config:

-for_window [title="Desktop — Plasma"] kill; floating enable; border none
-for_window [title="Arbeitsfläche — Plasma"] kill; floating enable; border none

 Disabling a shortcut that breaks stuff